macacajs/macaca-autobash-ios/README.md

 ```

 ### 4.2 Project Scope
 Create a profile into the working project dir, like `xxxx/${PROJECT_ROOT}/.marmot-profile`.
-In this `.marmot-profile` file, you can specify env vars which are locally reference by the current project.
+In this `.marmot-profile` file, you can specify env vars which are locally reference by the current project. refer to [this file](https://github.com/macacajs/marmot-ios/blob/master/Example/.marmot-profile) as a example

 ```
 # content of local `.profile`